Paul-Jarschke/Hamiltonian-Monte-Carlo/README.md

 ## Introduction

 Welcome to our collaborative project!
-In this repository, Sönke Hänel, Jan Parlesak, and Paul Jarschke present an R package that enables parameter estimation for location scale regression models using Hamiltonian Monte Carlo (HMC).
-We've also implemented a Dual Averaging algorithm that automates the tuning of hyperparameters (step size and step length of the leapfrog integrator) until convergence criteria are met.
-This results in efficient and accurate sampling, followed by the generation of independent samples from the target distributions.
+In this repository, Sönke Hänel, Jan Parlesak, and I present an R package that enables parameter estimation for location scale regression models using Hamiltonian Monte Carlo (HMC).

 ## Key Features

 - **Hamiltonian Monte Carlo (HMC)**: Our R package leverages the power of HMC to estimate parameters for location scale regression models.

 - **Dual Averaging Algorithm**: With our package, you don't need to manually fine-tune hyperparameters.
-Our Dual Averaging algorithm does the job for you, ensuring that the sampling process is optimized.
+Our Dual Averaging algorithm does the job for you, ensuring convergence and independent sampling from the target distribution.

-- **Independent Samples**: Once the hyperparameters are tuned and convergence is achieved, our package facilitates the generation of independent samples from the target distributions.
-This is essential for reliable and statistically valid results.
+- **Methods** We included methods for summarizing model output and plotting target distribution, trace plots and more.

-- **Documentation**: To help you get started, we've included comprehensive documentation within the.
-The documentation covers installation, usage, and customization of our package, providing clear and concise explanations.
+- **Documentation**: To help you get started, we've included comprehensive documentation within the package, that can be looked up using R Studio.

 - **Simulation File**: The repository includes a simulation file to compare our estimates to the estimates of the lmls package.